cloudxbuddha/osticket-prereqs/README.md

 <img src="https://imgur.com/4SxPW2u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After all previous steps are complete, the OsTicketing system should be fully functional and you should be allowed to create acual helpdesk tickets.
+Step 10: After all previous steps are complete, the OsTicketing system should be fully functional and you should be allowed to create acual helpdesk tickets.
 Please see test ticket above.
 You have to fill out most, if not all, of the information for this setup. *The email address must be different for the system settings and the admin user to not create conflict.
 </p>
 <br />